tupl-tufts/rdl/README.md

 to indicate the `sqrt` method assumes its input is positive and returns and output that is positive.
 (Let's ignore complex numbers to keep things simple...)

-Contracts have been around for a long time.
-They originated with the Eiffel programming language [cite], and have been...(XXX fill in history)

 RDL contracts are enforced at method entry and exit.
 For example, if we call `sqrt(49)`, RDL first checks that `49 > 0`; then it passes `49` to `sqrt`, which (presumably) returns `7`; then RDL checks that `7 > 0`; and finally it returns `7`.

 In addition to arbitrary pre- and post-conditions, RDL also has extensive support for contracts that are *types*.
 For example, we can write the following in RDL: